 Blackness Castle's later history echoed its earlier role as a prison when it helped house the large number of French taken prisoner during the wars of the late eighteenth and early nineteenth centuries.
 In 1870 it became the army's central ammunition depot in Scotland.
 It was at this time that the buildings around the grassy courtyard to the south of the castle were built, together with the pier.
 Meanwhile, the whole of the open area of the castle was covered with an iron and concrete roof.

-1912 the army left Blackness Castle, only to return during the first world war before departing for good in 1918.
-The castle was designated as an ancient monument, and between 1926 and 1935 a major programme of work undid many of the changes since 1870, returning the castle to a representation of something more medieval.
+In 1912 the army left Blackness Castle, only to return during World War One before departing for good in 1918.
+The castle was then designated as an ancient monument, and between 1926 and 1935 a major programme of work undid many of the changes since 1870, returning the castle to a representation of something more medieval.

 The best views of the River Forth and the surrounding landscape can be had from the roof of the Central Tower.
 This is the highest point in the castle and an excellent place to catch the sun - or the wind - as you admire the illusion of the apparently conjoined structures of the rail and road bridges.